yeti-switch/doc/en/web-interface/billing/service_types.rst

 Service Types
 =============

 A **Service Type** object is a template for a service.
-It defines how a service behaves during its lifecycle.
+It defines how a service behaves during its life-cycle.

 Id
     Unique identifier of the Service Type.